NeonGeckoCom/skill-fallback_wolfram_alpha/README.md

 ## Examples

 Ask Neon any questions starting with `What`, `Why`, or `How`
-- What is 2 + 2
+- What is 2 + 2?
-- Who won best picture in 2006
+- Who won best picture in 2006?
-- How far away is the moon
+- How far away is the moon?

 To receive an email with related information:
-- Send me the source for that
+- Send me the source for that.

 > **Please note that Neon will ask for your email address and name if this information is not currently available in your user settings.**

-## Details

-### Text

-        How far away is the moon?
-        >> The distance from Earth to the Moon at 9:21 P.M.
-CET, Thursday, February 21, 2019 is about 225332 miles.
-Provided by WolframAlpha.

-        Send me the source.
-        >> I've sent you an email with details from Wolfram Alpha.

-### Picture

-### Video

-## Troubleshooting

-Make sure that your wolfram credentials are active and in the correct format before starting the work with this skill or if you are experiencing any problems with it.

 ## Contact Support